Skip to Navigation | Skip to Content

 Please do not park in The Guide Inn car park or park on Keighley Road/Shaw Lane.

-Facilities: Portable toilets will be at the entrance to the 4x4 parking area; Point C on the parking plan.
+Facilities: Portable toilets will be at the roadside entrance to the Registration/Download area; Point C on the parking plan.

 Registration & Start Times